Babystyle Oyster 2 Review – Our Best Investment!

 I had no specific budget to work towards, but as with planning our wedding, I realised pretty quickly that to get a pushchair with all the features I wanted I’d need to double the loose idea I had in mind.

-I decided around £400 was a reasonable amount to spend on something I’d use most days for at least a couple of years, and the Oyster 2 fit the bill.
+I decided around £400 was a reasonable amount to spend on something I’d use most days for at least a couple of years, and from reading other Babystyle Oyster 2 reviews, it seemed to fit the bill.

 Babystyle Oyster 2 Review